-Your baby does not have to be involved in this study if you do not want them to.
-If you do agree for your baby's data to be shared, you will be given this information sheet to keep and will be asked to sign a consent form.
+No. Participation is voluntary.
+You have the right to say no, and if you do, we will delete the video and not use the aEEG/EEG.
+Your decision will not affect the standard of care your baby receives in any way.
+If you do agree, you will be given this information sheet to keep and will be asked to sign a consent form.
 You will be given a copy of the signed consent form for your records.